Deepan-Karmakar/p5.js-tutorial/Friendly-Error-System.md

 ## Fellowship Workplan

 In order to immerse ourselves in the problem space we will conduct a research phase of work.
 We will time black about 4 weeks to the phase and then re-evaluate if this is reasonable.
+The goal of this research is to create a list of common errors.
 In this phase we will:

 * Audit existing materials
   * on P5 repo